vtexdocs/help-center-content/docs/tutorials/en/does-the-shipping-calculation-take-into-account-the-free-gift.md

 ---
-title: Does the shipping calculation take into account the free gift?
+title: 'Does the shipping calculation take into account the free gift?'
 id: frequentlyAskedQuestions_6579
 status: PUBLISHED
 createdAt: 2019-01-24T20:46:02.736Z